Black3rror/Benchmarking/docs/source/how_to_use.md

 ## Project Setup

+You can obtain the project's repository by either cloning it using *git* (1) or downloading it as a ZIP file directly from the [GitHub page](https://github.com/Black3rror/EdgeMark).
+To run the project, you'll need to have *Python* installed on your machine (2).
+We recommend using a virtual environment to isolate dependencies and prevent conflicts with other Python projects.
+If you prefer, you can use *Conda*, which conveniently manages virtual environments and can also install Python for you.
+(3)
+{ .annotate }

+1. :man_raising_hand: If you don't have *git* installed, you can download it from [here](https://git-scm.com/downloads).
+2. :man_raising_hand: The project has been tested with Python 3.11.
+You can download the appropriate version from [here](https:/www.python.org/downloads).
+3. :man_raising_hand: To use *Conda*, you can download and install *Anaconda* from [here](https://www.anaconda.com/download).

-After cloning the repository, several tools need to be connected to the project in order to provide certain functionalities.
+After obtaining the repository, several tools need to be connected to the project in order to provide certain functionalities.
 While these requirements are mostly guided through the instructions of the *main* script, we will provide more detailed explanations here.

 ### Edge Impulse secrets